For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Getting paid to reduce your electricity usage

-Participating customers are asked to reduce their electricity use during peak hours, which tend to be between 4pm – 7pm.
-The energy supplier then pays you, usually as credit to your account.
+The exact workings of each scheme varied between suppliers, but fundamentally the rules were the same.
+Participating customers were asked to reduce their electricity use during peak hours, which tended to be between 4pm – 7pm.
+The energy supplier then paid you, usually as credit to your account.

 Other help with energy bills from your supplier